 footage, and the editorial point of view for creation of an

 in-depth project.
 Interns will also work on team based projects creating

 content for BDF's social media.
 Candidates should have some experience

 with digital video, as well as experience in documenting dance.
 Interns

-must be on campus July 7-August 12.
+must be on campus July 6-August 11.
 Two positions are available.

 Interns work closely with the Festival Director, Admissions Director, Box Office Manager and the faculty to support the day-to-day activities of the Festival.
-The interns assists with general office management (phone, fax, copying, data entry); creation and preparation of materials for students, artists, public engagement and events; program scheduling and logistics; documentation and sales.
+Interns assist with general office management (phone, fax, copying, data entry); creation and preparation of materials for students, artists, public engagement and events; program scheduling and logistics; documentation and store management and sales.
 Applicants must have good computer, organizational, verbal and written skills.
-Interns must be on campus June 23-August 12.
+Interns must be on campus June 22-August 11.
 Three positions are available.

-2) Write a brief cover letter articulating your expectations for the internship and save as a pdf.
+- a brief cover letter articulating your what you will bring to in the internship

-All materials must be emailed and be received by Monday, Feb.
-24.
+All application materials must be received by Wednesday, Feb.
+25 at 5pm EST.